intelowlproject/IntelOwl/docs/source/Installation.md

 ##### HTTPS with Let's Encrypt
 We provide a specific docker-compose file that leverages [Traefik](https://docs.traefik.io/) to allow fast deployments of public-faced and HTTPS-enabled applications.

-Before using it, you should configure the configuration file `docker-compose-with-traefik.yml` by changing the email address and the hostname where the application is served.
+Before using it, you should configure the configuration file `docker/traefik.override.yml` by changing the email address and the hostname where the application is served.
 For a detailed explanation follow the official documentation: [Traefix doc](https://docs.traefik.io/user-guides/docker-compose/acme-http/).

-After the configuration is done, you should run docker-compose in this way:
+After the configuration is done, you should either add the `traefik.override.yml` reference in the `.env` file or you can use the `start.py` [script](https://intelowl.readthedocs.io/en/stable/Advanced-Usage.html#smart-start)
-`docker-compose -f docker-compose-with-traefik.yml up`

 ### Analyzers configuration (optional)